MultiRocket: Multiple pooling operators and transformations for fast and effective time series classification: Related work

 A recent review \citep{salles2019nonstationary} groups different time series transforms that are often used in time series forecasting tasks into two categories, (1) \emph{mapping} and (2) \emph{splitting} transforms.
 Mapping-based transforms map a time series into another representation through a mathematical process such as logarithm, moving average and differencing.
 Splitting-based transforms split a time series into a number of component time series, such as Fourier and Wavelet transforms that split a time series into different frequencies.
 Each component is a simpler time series that can be analysed separately and later be reversed to obtain the original time series representation.

 The derivatives can also be used to capture different information about time series.
 The first order derivative captures the ``velocity'' (rate of change) of the data points in the time series.
-The second order derivative then measures the ``acceleration'' of each data point.
+The second order derivative then measures the ``acceleration'' of each data point. \citet{gorecki2013using} combines the original raw series and its first order derivative by weighing the distance of the raw series and the first order derivative series.
+They showed that their approach achieved better classification accuracy than using the two representations separately.
 Calculating the exact derivatives of a time series is difficult without knowing the underlying function.
-There are many ways to estimate derivatives and we use the simple differencing approach to estimate the derivatives of a time series.
+There are many ways to estimate derivatives. \citet{gorecki2013using} explored 3 different methods and they found that they do not statistically differ from one another.
+Hence, we use the simple differencing approach to estimate the derivatives of a time series.

 In Section \ref{sec:experiments}, we explore some time series transformation methods to improve the accuracy of \minirocket{} and create \ourmethod{}.